confetti-framework/docs/providers.md

 <a name="writing-service-providers"></a>
 ## Writing Service Providers

-All service providers implements the `RegisterServiceProvider` or `BootServiceProvider` interface.
+All service providers implements the `inter.RegisterServiceProvider` or `inter.BootServiceProvider` interface.
 The service providers contain a `Register` and/or a `Boot` method.
 Within the `Register` method, you should **only bind things into the [service container](/docs/{{version}}/container)**.
 You should never attempt to register any event listeners, routes, or any other piece of functionality within the `Register` method.
 You can have a service provider with a register and a boot method.
-Than you have to add this service to the RegisterProviders slice and the BootProviders slice.
+Then you have to add this service to the RegisterProviders slice, and the BootProviders slice.

 <a name="the-register-method"></a>
 ### The Register Method

 As mentioned previously, within the `Register` method, you should only bind things into the [service container](/docs/{{version}}/container).
 You should never attempt to register any event listeners, routes, or any other piece of functionality within the `Register` method.
 Otherwise, you may accidentally use a service that is provided by a service provider which has not loaded yet.

 Let's take a look at a basic service provider.
-Within any of your service provider methods, you always have access to the `app` property which provides access to the service container:
+Within any of your service provider methods, you always have access to the `inter.App` property which provides access to the service container:

     package providers